e717f481-ff99-4acf-a984-8cdd2a0e7022/orders_exercise/README.md

 2. Show page
     - with all the details of an order
     - allows the update of order status
+3. Audit logs
+    - when a order page is accessed
+    - when a order is created / modified

 # Requirements
 1. Check the entities and find potential issues or improvements with the code in `src\Entity\`